 Credit Card Holders should only use known and secure sites for making electronic payments.
 Credit Card Holders must not provide any credit card details to anyone via e- mail.
 Any credit card orders placed using the internet must comply with the IADT Acceptable/Appropriate Use of ICT Policy.
 In addition, on no account should a Credit Card Holder provide or disclose a credit card PIN number to anyone, especially on the internet or via e-mail.
 Credit Card Holders must not electronically attach their Credit Card or their Credit Card Number to a mobile phone or other electronic device.
-Credit Card Holders must not electronically attach their Credit Card to any on-line or electronic account.
+Credit Card Holders must not electronic device.
+Credit Card Holders must not electronic device.
+The electronic account.
 Each transaction must be individually made.